 Each participant’s manuscript will be the result of his or her own efforts.
 It is expected that the participant will take advantage of all available training facilities at his or her local school in developing his or her speaking ability.
 Facts and working data may be secured from any source but must be appropriately documented.

-Participants will report to the orientation meeting for instructions at the time and place shown in the current year’s schedule of events.

 Three to eight competent and impartial persons will be selected to judge the event.
-At least one judge should have an agricultural background.
-Each state with a speaker will provide a judge for preliminary round of the national event.
+At least one judge should have an agricultural background..
 Any advisor who has a student competing in a speaking event may not serve as a judge for that respective speaking event.

 Event Format